 Madeline gave a small nod, wondering why anyone in their right mind would have dinner ready before the evening was properly dark.
 She hurried upstairs to her bedroom, keen to get away from the strange unsatisfying perfection that seemed to surround all things ‘Penny.’
 She always left Madeline feeling uneasy, a small inkling of hollowness that settled in her stomach and refused to go away no matter how much she willed it to.
 She couldn’t help but feel uncertain; she had no idea what her father had told Penny about her.
 He didn’t know anything himself, in all truth, but it was hard to say if that was better or worse.

 It was easy enough to imagine an uninformed Muggle telling a completely ignorant one that his illegitimate daughter would turn the whole town into toadstools if she half-fancied.
 Her father had made no effort to convince her that he thought otherwise, or indeed, that he thought anything when it came to her.
 It would have been nice though, if he had.
 Nice.
 But she didn’t need him; she had Hogwarts, and Alice.
 She had her own world.
-And once Easter was over and done with, she would be able to go back to it, rather than trying to make sense of someone else’s world.
+And once this holiday was over and done with, she would be able to go back to it, rather than trying to make sense of someone else’s world.
 His world.

 She felt she was doing a horrible job of it.
 Nothing seemed to be a proper sort of real, it was filled with an irky Penny-ness; all cheery-like, but completely false and unbelievable.
 Everything seemed to be going on around her, and she was stuck in her own speed; watching wide-eyed as life went topsy-turvy.
 It was never clear what her speed was exactly; she was either outrunning everything, or watching it hurtle past while she chocked on her little cloud bubble.
 Which didn’t make any sense either, nothing did.